 Ukrainian City of Seven Hills and The Best Way to See Them All

-Italian city of Rome proudly bears a title of a "city of seven hills", however many other cities across the globe claim the same ...
+The Italian city of Rome proudly bears the title of a "city of seven hills", however many other cities across the globe claim the ...

 The River Port is conveniently located at the subway station "Poshtova Ploscha" or at the lower funicular station.